 Our three-pronged promise to our partners

 Our promise is rooted in our history.
 Coffee for Peace, Inc. (CFP) was established on April 15, 2008 in Davao City.
-It began when the founders facilitated an informal conflict mediation in the field between a Migrant farmer and a Bangsamoro neighbor.
-The two were trying to kill each other for the ownership of the rice field ready for harvest, regardless of who planted the rice or who owned the land.
-Instead of shooting each other, the two were invited for a dialogue over coffee.
-Since then, the two avoided killing each other.
-They started inviting other members of the community to have coffee together — for peace.
+The idea began in 2006 when the founders helped to facilitate an informal conflict mediation, with their whole Mindanao-based peacebuilding network, between certain Migrant and Bangsamoro farming communities.
+The two groups were involved in an armed conflict for the ownership of several rice fields ready for harvest, regardless of who planted the rice or who really owned the land.
+Instead of shooting each other, the leaders of the two parties-in-conflict were invited for a dialogue over coffee.
+Since then, the two communities avoided killing each other.
+They started inviting other surrounding communities to have coffee together — for peace.

 CFP started as an Income Generating Program (IGP) of the PeaceBuilders Community, Inc. (PBCI)—a Mennonite peacebuilding movement in the Philippines that exists (a) to train and multiply effective Peace and Reconciliation (PAR) Team Leaders; (b) to support the leaders in organizing and nurturing their respective PAR Teams; (c) to establish contextually-relevant PAR Communities; and, (d) to develop a Network of PAR Communities.